tnichols217/notes/APBiology/8/Notes/Worksheets/2 - Elephants 2.md

 The pulp cavity is connected to the elephant’s face.
 How much of the tusk is in the elephant’s skull?

-Look at a 3D model of an elephant skull.
+> [!question] Look at a 3D model of an elephant skull.
 Pose a question about elephant tusks

-Claim: Cooperative Behavior increases fitness and success of young elephants.
+## Claim: Cooperative Behavior increases fitness and success of young elephants.

 Elephants live in tightly-bonded female-led herds.
 This is led by the oldest and often largest female in the herd, called a matriarch.
 Herds usually consist of 8-100 individuals, depending on terrain and family size.
 When a calf is born, it is raised and protected by the whole matriarchal herd.

-Using the graphs,  provide at least 2 pieces of evidence to support claim
+> [!question] Using the graphs,  provide at least 2 pieces of evidence to support claim

 Elephants are K species.
 Did you know that they are pregnant for 18-22 months??
 How might this slow the conservation effort to save elephants?

-What is the advantage to k-selection?
+> [!question] What is the advantage to k-selection?
 Disadvantage?

-What is the advantage to r-selection?
+> [!question] What is the advantage to r-selection?
 Disadvantage?

 Optional: Meet the orphan calves
 <https://elephantswithoutborders.org/elephant-orphanage/meet-the-calves/>